Austin Premises Liability Lawyers

 Where Austin premises liability cases happen

-• 6th Street, Rainey Street, and East 6th Street nightlife.
+- 6th Street, Rainey Street, Red River, and East 6th Street nightlife.
 Bar and restaurant incidents, dram-shop liability under Tex.
 Alc.
 Bev.
-Code §2.02, negligent-security after assault.
+Code §2.02 when a visibly intoxicated patron is over-served and then causes harm, negligent-security claims after assault, slip-and-fall on wet floors and stairs, broken glass and ice-melt injuries.

-• Texas Capitol and state property.
+- Texas Capitol and state property.
+Capitol Complex falls, state-office-building injuries.
 TTCA notice deadlines and §101.023(b) damages caps apply.

-• UT Austin campus.
-Universities as governmental entities trigger TTCA notice and damages caps.
+- UT Austin campus.
+Stairway falls, sidewalk and walkway defects, dorm-injury claims.
+Universities as governmental entities trigger TTCA notice and §101.023 damages caps.

 Texas premises liability law — what Austin clients should know

-§16.003 sets a two-year SOL from the date of injury.
-Government-defendant claims may have shorter Texas Tort Claims Act notice deadlines.
+Texas Civil Practice & Remedies Code §16.003 sets a two-year SOL from the date of injury.
+Claims against the City of Austin, Travis County, UT Austin, AISD, or the State of Texas may have Texas Tort Claims Act notice deadlines as short as six months under §101.101.

 Invitee / licensee / trespasser framework